-Finally, while we have focused here on improving analytical technique and developing habits of mind, other teaching strategies, such as writing exercises, assignments with structured iterations for feedback and revision, and design projects, will also help students to cultivate their critical thinking abilities.
-We hope that our contribution complements these other activities.
+Finally, addressing only the specific criteria that we discuss here may not lead to comprehensive improvement in students' critical thinking skills.
+We have focused on improving analytical technique and developing habits of mind, but perhaps we have missed some other influential concepts.
+Moreover, in addition to our approach, other teaching strategies, such as writing exercises, assignments with structured iterations for feedback and revision, and design projects, will also help students to cultivate their critical thinking abilities.

-In the end, merely presenting the fundamentals of mechanics, even if done with precision, will be of little use without engaged instruction.
-For what good will result, from, say, sketching coordinates with single-headed arrows, without an engaged discussion of why this is done?
+In the end, merely presenting the fundamentals of mechanics, even if done correctly, will be useless.
+It will do little good, for example, to follow even our own suggestions, such as completing free body diagrams or sketching coordinates with single-headed arrows, if not accompanied by a deeper commitment to and insight into student learning.
 Our real point is not simply to call for correcting details, but rather, to engender within mechanics pedagogy the well-conceived and planned articulation of the concepts that underpin these details.
-Without such an approach, we will be left with our current situation, so keenly described by Hestenes et al.,
+Without a serious attempt at this, we will be left with our current situation, so keenly described by Hestenes, et. al.,

 The implications could not be more serious.
 Since the students have evidently not learned the most basic Newtonian concepts, they must have failed to comprehend most of the material in the course.
 They have been forced to cope with the subject by rote memorization of isolated fragments and by carrying out meaningless tasks.
 No wonder so many are repelled!
-The few who are successful have done so by their own devices, the course and the teacher having supplied only the opportunity and perhaps inspiration17.
+The few who are successful have done so by their own devices, the course and the teacher having supplied only the opportunity and perhaps inspiration.
+[16]

-We educators can more positively influence the learning of our students if we recognize that sound education requires a mutually engaged relationship between the instructor and the student, in which the educator perseveres in challenging the student to understand the subject matter critically, and the student will embrace this as an opportunity for discovery, and not as a burden to be shed.
-If we fail to do our part, as engineering educators, to create such an engaged learning environment, we will have made no progress in attaining our goal of training students to think critically and become independent problem solvers.
+We educators can more positively influence the learning of our students if we recognize that sound education requires a mutually engaged relationship between the instructor and the student, in which the educator perseveres in challenging the student to understand the subject matter critically, and the student will embrace this challenge as an opportunity for discovery, not as a snare which is to be escaped.
+If we fail to do our part, as engineering educators, to create this engaged learning environment, we will have made no progress in attaining our goal of training students to think carefully and become independent problem solvers.